 There were several flight attendants assigned to Business Class.
 All were pleasant and all spoke English.
 Announcements were in English and French.
 One strange thing was there were only two lavatories for the 40 Business Class seats.
 Waiting to use the lavatory was never a problem, but most airlines would have three toilets on similar configurations.
 Confusingly, (I tried to use) there is a third lav near the cockpit door, but it is for crew only.
 Both lavatories were decent size and had a few Clarins products available and cotton rounds for application.

-Even though we paid for this flight, whereas we could have redeemed one award seat on Air Tahiti Nui, I was very happy we choose to return on Air France.
+Even though we paid for this flight in lieu of redeeming an award seat on Air Tahiti Nui, I was very happy we choose to return on Air France.
 Mainly for the timing, but I also enjoyed the flight as well.
 I really like these seats and how convenient the storage areas are.
-Plus food is always a highlight on Air France.
+Plus, food is always a highlight on Air France.
 If asked which of the two airlines I would prefer to and from LAX and PPT I am sorry to say I do not have a strong preference.
 I enjoyed both flights.
 My personal motivation would be influenced by Alliance’s.
 Air France is a SkyTeam member and Air Tahiti Nui has no affiliation but does codeshare with American Airlines.
 Air Tahiti Nui’s daily service does allow more flexibility.
 Either way hopefully we will be flying this route again soon (heck I hope to fly anywhere soon these days ;)) and I will be happy to fly on either airline’s Business Class.